 Our Computing curriculum has been specifically designed to not only provide children with the advanced computational skills that they require, but also to address the basic skills of digital literacy that they will need throughout their futures.
 These skills include, but are not limited to word processing including typing skills; saving and retrieving documents and files; changing font and presentational features; and producing presentations and slide shows using a variety of different programs.
 We are also keen to promote an independent approach towards the learning of Computing.
 In school, a number of children from Year 6 are trained as 'Digital Leaders' and take on responsibility for a number of areas across the Computing curriculum.
-These include ensuring laptops and iPads are plugged in and charging; using and reviewing new applications before rolling these out to the wider school; offering to help and support other year groups with elements of their Computing lessons; and promoting Computing across the school through the use of assemblies and competitions.
+These include ensuring laptops and iPads are plugged in and charging; using and reviewing new applications before rolling these out to the wider school; offering to help and support other year groups with elements of their Computing lessons; and promoting Computing across the school through the use of competitions, weekly 'Tweets' giving tips and a school Computing blog.